-Classroom Space and Library Support
+Classroom Space

 The BHI program involves teaching of only 1 new course and we have administrative access to 3 classrooms.
 Therefore, classroom space for the new program is expected to be adequate.
-We have attached the Library Content and Resource Review documents with the program proposal describing the library content and resource requirements for this program.

 5. Need for Biomedical and Health Informatics Training